Brought to you by the students of Dickinson College Archaeological Methods

 Learning about camp michaux through archaeology

 Whether you’ve been to Camp Michaux many times before or you just Googled “Pennsylvania Archaeology”, we’re glad you found us!
-This area is an archaeological site located in the Michaux State Forest that is being investigated by students of Professor Maria Bruno’s Archaeological Methods class at Dickinson College.
-We’ve created this webpage to inform the public about the work we’ve be doing at this incredible site.
+This area is an archaeological site located in the Michaux State Forest that was investigated by students of Professor Maria Bruno’s Archaeological Methods class at Dickinson College between 2013 and 2018*.
+This webpage was created by the students from Spring semester 2018 to inform the public about the work that has been done at this site.
 Since not everyone can visit it in person, we hope this webpage can be the next best thing.

 The local history of this area is rich and unique, and we encourage exploration and curiosity.
 Use the links below to navigate through the time periods we’ve studied at Camp Michaux, beginning with pre-colonial Native American occupations and ending in a World War II interrogation camp.